- Set Up the Data Source

 - The first blank line in your spreadsheet will be treated as the end of input.
 If you are missing data from your Data Source, verify there are no empty lines in your worksheet.

-- Although a Google Sheet can contain multiple worksheets, only one worksheet can be referenced by a data source; select the desired worksheet in the Google Connection tab.
+- Although a Google Sheet can contain multiple worksheets, only one worksheet can be referenced by a single data source; select the desired worksheet in the Google Connection tab.

 If turned on, users will get a notification from the ProntoForms app after a fetch.
 It will prompt users to reconcile (send/receive or refresh).
 This setting is recommended if it is important that users have the most up-to-date data.

 - With "push updates" and an automatic fetch set up, some data sources send a notification for each fetch, whether or not the data source has new data.